moddyz/VFXBuild/README.md

 - `curl`

-## Todo
+## To Do

-- Single installation entry point.
-- VFX Platform support.
+- VFX platform support.
-- Option to choose GCC compiler version and dependencies.
 - Support for MacOS and Windows.
+- Automated testing.